feldera/feldera/docs/connectors/sources/debezium-mysql.md

 1. Collect the following information:

     * `[KAFKA CONNECT HOSTNAME:PORT]` : The Kafka Connect hostname and port separated by a colon.
-    * `[KAFKA HOSTNAME:PORT]` : The Kafka hostname and port separated by a colon.
+    * `[KAFKA HOSTNAME:PORT]` : The Kafka broker hostname and port separated by a colon.
     * `[MYSQL HOST NAME]` : The hostname of your MySQL instance.
     * `[MYSQL PORT]` : The port of your MySQL instance (generally 3306)
     * `[DEBEZIUM USERNAME]` : The created user's username from Step 2 (above)
     * `[DEBEZIUM PASSWORD]` : The created user's password from Step 2 (above)
     * `[UNIQUE DATABASE SERVER ID]` : Unique identifier of your database server.
-See also: https://dev.mysql.com/doc/refman/8.0/en/replication-options.html
+See the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-options.html) for more information.
     * `[UNIQUE DATABASE SERVER NAME]` : Unique name of your database server which will be prefixed to all Kafka topics.
     * `[DATABASES TO CONNECT]` : List of databases (within your MySQL database) to connect

-2. Creation of the Debezium-MySQL connector is done via an HTTP POST request to the Kafka Connect instance.
-This can be achieved via `curl` command in which you fill in the information above.
+2. Create the Debezium-MySQL connector using an HTTP POST request to the Kafka Connect instance.
+This is achieved via a `curl` command in which you fill in the information above.

    **NOTE: the curl command below is only for demo purposes.